Raphsodyz/SpaceDevs/README.md

 ## Overview

-This project is a Rest Web Api for the Space Launch List of the thespacedevs.com/llapi.
+This project is a Rest Web Api for the Space Launch List of the https://ll.thespacedevs.com/2.1.0/swagger.
 It has a complete CRUD, fuzzy text search and his own database that's feed from llapi.

+## Technologies
+- .Net 7.0
+- Entity Framework
+- Dapper
+- AutoMapper
+- Asp.NetCore WebApi
+- Quartz
+- Postgresql
+- GIST Indexes
+- Docker
+- GitHub Actions for CI
+- XUnit
+- Mock
+- OpenApi (Swagger)

 ## Requirements
--Docker
+- Docker

 ## Execution
 To run the project you only need to have Docker.